wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-security-info-overview/includes/info-protection-lifecycle.md

 #### User edits the file

 - The label is updated based on the user's changes and the content's sensitivity.
-This ensure the file has the right protection.
+This ensures the file has the right protection.

 #### User shares the file with another user in the organization